Anashost/WLED-0.13-Home-Assistant-Revive/README.md

 light: !include lights.yaml
 ```

-- To make thing easy, use a text editor (Find & Replace All) tool to replace the word `desk` with the name you want.
+- To make thing easy, use a text editor (Find & Replace All) tool to replace the word `desk` and `Desk` with the name you want.

 ## 2 - Create a rest command to communicate with WLED controller:

-* paste this to your `rest_command.yaml`
+* paste the rest command to your `rest_command.yaml`
 * replace ip with your conroller ip

 <details>